sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
 Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP).
 To learn more about Application gateway refer: `https://docs.microsoft.com/en-us/azure/application-gateway`

 In this exercise, you will deploy an Azure Firewall and Application Gateway with WAF V2 then you will publish an application through it.
-You'll also test the application for security and perform a sample attack.
+You'll also test the security of the application and perform a sample attack.

 This exercise includes the following tasks: